DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 ### Verifying JWE

-You can verify JWE as well.
-While encrypted JWT are JWE with JSON payloads, generic JWE are JWE with JSON payloads.
-The options are the same.
-The callout class is different:
+You can verify generic JWE as well.
+While encrypted JWT are JWE with JSON payloads, generic JWE are JWE with arbitrary bytestream payloads (typically they are not JSON).
+The options for the callout are the same.
+The callout `ClassName` is different:

   ```xml
   <JavaCallout name="Java-JWEVerification1">